tjdwill/dbs/journal.md

 # DBS Journal

+## 28 June 2025

+Now that I have the stduuid library, I can generate UUIDs for unique identification.
+How will this work in practice, however?
+Obviously, since the data will need to be serialized, each id will need to be converted to a string when written to file.
+However, when loading, should I keep it as a string, or should I make the effort of converting to a UUID object?
+As of now, there is no perceived benefit to using the class itself.
+The string rerpesentation can be used as map keys just as readily as the class, and, if we are considering the principle of minimizing dependencies, the design would transform from depending on the specific library used for generating uuids to simply needing *some* library that can produce a UUID as a text string.
+I prefer the former, so that is the direction I will choose.
+The design can always be changed if need demands it.

+### Accounts

+What do I need to represent a given "account"?

+- Account number (uuid)
+- Account name (possibly non-unique)
+- Account Description
+- Balance
+- Transaction History (a collection of transactions)

+### Transactions

+A transaction is a financial event that occurs for a given account.
+One can either transfer money into an account or out of an account.
+For a transaction between two accounts, we need for the accounts to have the same transaction IDs.

+- Transaction ID (uuid)
+- Date Time
+- Transaction Amount (+Deposit, -Withdrawl)
+- Source (?)
+- Additional notes

+Both transactions and accounts need to be serializable.

 ## 21 June 2025

 I have a means of working with decimal floating point and a means of serializing the data